Martchus/tageditor/README.md

 3. The CLI prints all values in UTF-8 encoding (no matter which encoding is actually used in the tag).

 ## Build instructions
-The application depends on [c++utilities](https://github.com/Martchus/cpp-utilities) and [tagparser](https://github.com/Martchus/tagparser) and is built the same way as these libaries.
+The application depends on [c++utilities](https://github.com/Martchus/cpp-utilities) and [tagparser](https://github.com/Martchus/tagparser) and is built the same way as these libraries.
 For basic instructions checkout the README file of [c++utilities](https://github.com/Martchus/cpp-utilities).
 When the Qt GUI is enabled, Qt and [qtutilities](https://github.com/Martchus/qtutilities) are required, too.

 ### Building with Qt GUI
-The following Qt modules are requried (version 5.6 or higher): core concurrent gui network widgets declarative/script webenginewidgets/webkitwidgets
+The following Qt modules are required (version 5.6 or higher): core concurrent gui network widgets declarative/script webenginewidgets/webkitwidgets

 Note that old Qt versions like 5.6 lack support for modern JavaScript features.
 To use the JavaScript-based renaming tool is recommend to use at least Qt 5.12.